maziac/DeZog/documentation/zsimPeripherals.md

 The asynchronicity can be seen very clearly: When the user presses a button then the info is sent to the business logic but needs to be stored as it cannot immediately been processed.
 Later, when the Z80 CPU executes an IN instruction it reads from teh port and the value can be passed to the CPU.

+Notes:
+- For performance reasons you should send a message to the UI only if necessary.
+E.g. you should not send a message on every port-write.
+Instead you should only send a message if the value really changed.

 ## UIAPI